fbrosda/vim-projecd/README.md

 ## TODOs

 - [X] Basic implementation
-- [ ] Support other options then git rev-parse
+- [X] Support other options then git rev-parse( basic support via command variable )
-- [ ] Enable default vim autocompletion if fzf is not available
+- [X] Enable default vim autocompletion if fzf is not available
+- [ ] Write some documentation
-- [ ] Some more configuration options
+- [ ] Maybe move some stuff to autoload